cohure/CHR2025-website/content/venue/registration.md

 Please check [the classification of countries by income established by the World Bank](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups).

 ## How and where to register

-Register and pay using the EasyChair Registration Form - link coming soon.
+Register and pay using the EasyChair Registration Form.
+To access, please go the conference's [EasyChair Homepage](https://easychair.org/my/conference?conf=chr2025).
+After signing in, or making a new free account, select Registration → Start Registration.
+You can then follow the prompts on the page to register and pay the registration fee.